Is GW190521 a gravitational wave echo of wormhole remnant from another universe?: Introduction

 \section{Introduction}

-As of now, the LIGO-Virgo collaboration has detected nearly one hundred gravitational wave (GW) events~\cite{Nitz:2021zwj,KAGRA:2021vkt}.
+As of now, the LIGO--Virgo--KAGRA (LVK) collaboration has reported 218 gravitational wave (GW) events~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt,LIGOScientific:2025slb}.
 Their successful detection has opened new avenues for comprehending our universe, particularly physics in strong gravitational fields.

-To date, most confirmed GW events have been confidently attributed to the mergers of binary black holes (BBHs) or binary neutron stars (BNSs), with their signals displaying the well-understood inspiral-merger-ringdown (IMR) morphology~\cite{Nitz:2021zwj,KAGRA:2021vkt}.
+To date, GW events have been confidently attributed to the mergers of binary black holes (BBHs) or binary neutron stars (BNSs), with their signals displaying the well-understood inspiral-merger-ringdown (IMR) morphology~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt,LIGOScientific:2025slb}.
 However, among the cataloged events, GW190521 is an unusual and intriguing case that might challenge this standard paradigm~\cite{LIGOScientific:2020iuh}, since it has an extremely short duration (the order of 0.1 seconds) and lacks a clearly identifiable inspiral phase usually observed in the mergers of BBHs.
-This lack raises questions about its physical origin.
-Though the LIGO-Virgo collaboration has interpreted GW190521 as the merger of BBHs with masses in $85^{+21}_{-14}M_{\odot}$ and $66^{+17}_{-18}M_{\odot}$, resulting in a postmerger remnant of $142^{+28}_{-16}M_{\odot}$~\cite{LIGOScientific:2020iuh}, see also relevant e.g.Refs.~\cite{Fishbach:2020qag,Nitz:2020mga,Estelles:2021jnz,Capano:2022zqm}, it is in tension with established astrophysical models of stellar evolution.
-Thus some alternative interpretations involving such as primordial black holes, cosmic strings, new light particle, and even horizonless compact objects have been presented~\cite{Clesse:2020ghq,Aurrekoetxea:2023vtp,CalderonBustillo:2020fyi,Sakstein:2020axg,Abedi:2021tti,CalderonBustillo:2022cja}.
+This lack raises questions about its physical origin~\cite{KAGRA:2021duu}.
+Though the LVK collaboration has interpreted GW190521 as the merger of BBHs with masses in $85^{+21}_{-14}M_{\odot}$ and $66^{+17}_{-18}M_{\odot}$, resulting in a postmerger remnant of $142^{+28}_{-16}M_{\odot}$~\cite{LIGOScientific:2020iuh}, see also relevant e.g.\ Refs.~\cite{Fishbach:2020qag,Nitz:2020mga,Estelles:2021jnz,Capano:2022zqm}, it is in tension with established astrophysical models of stellar evolution.
+Thus some alternative interpretations such as primordial black holes, cosmic strings, new light particles, and even horizonless compact objects have been presented~\cite{Clesse:2020ghq,Aurrekoetxea:2023vtp,CalderonBustillo:2020fyi,Sakstein:2020axg,Abedi:2021tti,CalderonBustillo:2022cja}.